th3w1zard1/Andastra/docs/module_resource_types_reverse_engineering.md

 6. **Resource types**: ✅ Engine accepts ANY resource type in modules (no filtering)
    - Container format allows any resource type ID
    - Engine resource manager loads any type stored in containers
-   - **TPC/TGA CAN be containerized** - This is a "game changer" for modding
+   - **TPC/TGA CAN be containerized** - Engine loads these from modules
-   - Convention: Follow `KModuleType.Contains()` for compatibility, but engine is permissive
+   - Engine behavior: Accepts any resource type ID stored in containers, regardless of container type

 7. **Valid file combinations**:
    - K1: `.mod` (override), `.rim`, `.rim` + `_s.rim`, `.rim` + `_a.rim`, `.rim` + `_adx.rim`, `.rim` + `_a.rim` + `_adx.rim`